Cuyahoga Valley National Park: Attractions

 Cuyahoga Valley features natural, man-made, and private attractions, which is unusual for an American national park.
 The park includes compatible-use sites not owned by the federal government, such as four reservations of the Cleveland Metroparks, as well as four parks and one multipurpose trail of Summit Metro Parks.

 The natural areas include forests, rolling hills, narrow ravines, wetlands, rivers, and waterfalls.
-About 100 waterfalls are located in the Cuyahoga Valley, with the most popular being the 65 ft tall Brandywine Falls—the tallest waterfall in the park and the fourth-tallest in Ohio.
+About 100 waterfalls are located in the Cuyahoga Valley, with the most popular being the 65 ft tall Brandywine Falls—the tallest waterfall in the park and the fifth-tallest in Ohio.
 The Ledges are a rock outcropping that provides a westward view across the valley's wooded areas.
 Talus caves are located among the boulders in the forest around the Ledges.

 The park has several trails, most notably the 20 mi Towpath Trail, which follows a former stretch of the 308 mi Ohio and Erie Canal and is popular for hiking, bicycling, and running.
 Skiing and sled-riding are available during the winter at Kendall Hills.
 Visitors can play golf, or take scenic excursions and railroad tours on the Cuyahoga Valley Scenic Railroad during special events.

 The park also features preserved and restored displays of 19th and early 20th century sustainable farming and rural living, most notably the Hale Farm and Village, while catering to contemporary cultural interests with art exhibits, outdoor concerts, and theater performances in venues such as Blossom Music Center and Kent State University's Porthouse Theatre.
 In the mid-1980s, the park hosted the National Folk Festival.